The complexity of downward closures of indexed languages: Productiveness

 \myparagraph{Productive grammars.} \AP We say that $\Gg$ is ""productive@@grammar"" if for all $u \in \langSF{S}$ we have $\langX{u}{\emptyset} \neq \emptyset$, that is, from every "sentential form" obtained from $S$ we can derive a word in $T^*$.

 This property is especially useful for "downward closure" computation.
-In a "productive@@grammar" indexed grammar, we can observe: for all $u, v \in \langSF{S}$, if $v$ is such that $v \subword u$, then $\langX{v}{\emptyset} \subseteq \dcl{\langX{u}{\emptyset}}$.
+In a "productive@@grammar" indexed grammar, we can observe: for all $u \in \langSF{S}$, for all $v$ such that $v \subword u$, we have $\langX{v}{\emptyset} \subseteq \dcl{\langX{u}{\emptyset}}$.
 In other words, we can interleave derivations and deletion of terms without any risk of obtaining ``extra'' terminal words.
 This property does not hold in general, because deleting "terms" that cannot produce terminal words may allow the derivation of a terminal word that is not in the downward closure.

 \begin{example} The following grammar $\Gg$ is not "productive@@grammar".